Skip to main content

 $ sysg inspect -s myservice

-When a supervisor is running, sysg inspect reads the cached status snapshot and attaches recent metric samples from the supervisor’s metrics store.
+When a supervisor is running, sysg inspect reads current persisted state such as cron history and attaches recent metric samples from the supervisor’s metrics store.
 It does not rebuild the full process tree on every invocation unless status.snapshot_mode is configured as detailed.
-Use --live to force a fresh snapshot for a specific inspect request.
+Use --live to force immediate runtime collection for a specific inspect request.

 Options